UCL/research-computing-with-cpp/session05/01IntroductiontoOpenMP.md

 * A master thread starts executing the code.
 * Sections of the code is marked as parallel
     - A set of threads are forked and used together with the master thread
-    - When the parallel block ends the threads are killed.
+    - When the parallel block ends the threads are killed or put to sleep.

-* Typical simple use case:
+### Typical use cases

-    - A loop with independent iterations.
+* A loop with independent iterations.
-    - A significant part of the execution time.
+* A significant part of the execution time.
 Remember Amdahl's law
-    - More complicated if an iteration depends on the previous.
+* More complicated if an iteration depends on the previous.

 ### OpenMP basic syntax
 * Annotate code with `#pragma omp ...`
     - This instruct the compiler in how to parallize the code
-    - `#pragma`s are a instructions to the compiler, not part of the language.
+    - `#pragma`s are a instructions to the compiler.
+    - Not part of the language.
     - I.e. `#pragma once` alternative to include guards.
     - Compiler will usually ignore pragmas that it doesn't understand.
     - All OpenMP pragmas start with `#pragma omp`
-* OpenMP must typically be activated for the compiler.
+* OpenMP must typically be activated when compiling code.

 ### OpenMP library